Speech and language therapy

 Those on the autistic spectrum can find socialising difficult.
 This is usually because they find it hard to read social cues or find it hard to understand what is being communicated.
-Interestingly children with autism are at a greater risk of developing swallowing problems too.
+Interestingly autistic children are at a greater risk of developing swallowing problems too.
 In these instances speech therapy for children can be effective.

 Cancer (mouth or throat)